ntn888/ntn888.github.io/content/blog/begin_embedded.md

 ![Begining STM32 cover](/img/begin_stm32.jpg)

 To complement your microcontroller board and to do projects, you will need a set of commonly used electronic components.
-Fortunately one may find many *electronic starter-kits* on AliExpress that will suffice for a beginner hobbyiest.
+Fortunately one may find many *electronic starter-kits* on AliExpress that will suffice for a beginner hobbyist.

+Finally you need a multimeter.
+Again Ali has you covered here.
+Note that the accuracy of the multimeter is denoted in *counts*.
+4000 counts would probably be about right for hobbyist use; but the more the better..
+See [here](https://instrumentationtools.com/multimeter-digits-counts/) for an explanation.